CTSI offering pre-doctoral training awards in translational research

 In biomedical terminology, translational research refers to what is popularly termed "bench to bedside," the process by which research in the lab translates into patient treatment.
 Translation may involve applying discoveries made during research (in the lab, through animal studies, etc.) to the development of clinical trials and studies in humans, or carrying out research aimed at enhancing the adoption of best practices, or both.

-These two types of translational research are usually described as consisting of either "T1 research" (basic biomedical research, e.g. study disease at a molecular or cellular level, as it progresses to the development of new treatment options at the clinical level) or "T2 research" (enhancing access to and the adoption of evidence-based strategies in clinical and community practice, institutionalizing programs, products, and services to improve health).
-These awards are aimed at pre-doctoral students whose research is at any point along this spectrum.
+These two types of translational research are usually described as consisting of either "T1 research" (basic biomedical research, e.g., studying disease at a molecular or cellular level, as it progresses to the development of new treatment options at the clinical level) or “T2 research” (enhancing access to and the adoption of evidence-based strategies in clinical and community practice, institutionalizing programs, products, and services to improve health).

 Funding is available for pre-doctoral graduate students.
 Criteria for application include: